phuang7008/Scandium/README.md

 ## How To Use

-For Scandium v1 series, here is an example of the run command:

-    scandium-v1+ -i input_bam -o output_dir -R reference -t target_bedfile -f annotation_file -r list_of_chromosomes_to_be_processed -T num_of_threads -b minimal_base_qual -m minimal_mapping_qual -D reference_version -w WGS_coverage_summary -N Ns_regions_file

-For Scandium v3 series, here is an example of the run command:
+To run Scandium, here is an example of the run command:

     scandium-v3+ -i input_bam -o output_dir -R reference -r list_of_chromosomes_to_be_processed -T num_of_threads -b minimal_base_qual -m minimal_mapping_qual -D reference_version -w WGS_coverage_summary -t pair_of_target_bedfile_vs_annotation_file_separated_by_tab_one_per_line